 2. Malabsorption

 There is less absorption of calories and nutrients.
 The food being eaten now bypasses the larger part of the stomach and upper part of the intestine.
-However, malabsorption can lead to malnutrition in case of gastric bypass.
-This is, however, avoided in mini gastric bypass surgery.

 3. Changes in the Gut Microbiome